aivoric/RL-Tennis-Project/REPORT.md

 ## Future Improvements

 - Experiment with Prioritised Experience Replay.
-It has been shown to "can reduce the training time and improve the stability of the training process, and is less sensitive to the changes of some hyperparameters such as the size of replay buffer, minibatch and the updating rate of the target network". https://www.semanticscholar.org/paper/A-novel-DDPG-method-with-prioritized-experience-Hou-Liu/027d002d205e49989d734603ff0c2f7cbfa6b6dd
+It has been shown to "reduce the training time and improve the stability of the training process, and is less sensitive to the changes of some hyperparameters such as the size of replay buffer, minibatch and the updating rate of the target network". https://www.semanticscholar.org/paper/A-novel-DDPG-method-with-prioritized-experience-Hou-Liu/027d002d205e49989d734603ff0c2f7cbfa6b6dd
 - Experiment with Sigma decay in the Ornstein-Uhlenbeck process.
 At first, training was attempted with sigma decay but it didn't work very well, so a static sigma value was used.
-I think more effort needs to be taken in order to identify how sigma
+I think more effort needs to be taken in order to identify how the Ornstein-Uhlenbeck process works.
 - Improve the networks with Batch normalisation as this can speed up and stabilise training.
 - Experiment with different network architectures.
 Initially an architecture of 256 input cells and 128 hidden cells was used.
 However, this showed poor performance, so it was expanded to 512 input cells and 256 hidden cells.
 This worked better.
 However, further experimentation is required.
 - Experiment with different values for TAU.
 TAU was initially really low (0.005) and training was extremely slow.
 Once TAU was increased to 0.15 the training became much faster.